 There were two keynote speakers this year.
 The first was Dr. Sushil Prasad from the National Science Foundation, who talked about his vision for an impactful curricular change to Computer Science programs in the country.
 His talk was titled "Developing IEEE TCPP Parallel and Distributed Computing Curriculum and NSF Advanced Cyberinfrastructure Learning and Workforce Development Programs."
 On the same theme, there was also an interactive Education Panel that included stakeholders from industry and academia to discuss issues associated with HPC education and training.
 The second keynote speaker was Dr. Luke Kelley from Harvard who gave an exciting and visually engaging talk titled “Predictions of future Gravitational Wave Observations using Simulations of the Universe”.
 This is a very special time for the gravitational physics research community following the recent first-ever discovery of gravitational waves by the LIGO detector.

-The CSCVR also used this event to debut a small prototype GPGPU computing system, that is powered purely using solar panels.
+The CSCDR also used this event to debut a small prototype GPGPU computing system, that is powered purely using solar panels.
 The unique feature of this system is its extremely high power efficiency -- an order-of-magnitude larger than traditional systems, made possible by leveraging highly-efficient consumer electronics (in particular, Nvidia Shield TV "set-top" units).
-The CSCVR has a history of developing innovative supercomputers from using gaming consoles to more recently, using video-gaming graphics cards and mobile-devices.
+The CSCDR has a history of developing innovative supercomputers from using gaming consoles to more recently, using video-gaming graphics cards and mobile-devices.

 Please check the conference webpage